Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/hydra.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-190, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+190, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Hydra](2-Mechanics/CLI/bestiary/monstrosity/hydra.md)
 *Source: Monster Manual p.
-190, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+190, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 The hydra is a reptilian horror with a crocodilian body and multiple heads on long, serpentine necks.
 Although its heads can be severed, the hydra magically regrows them in short order.
 A typical specimen has five heads.
 At the dawn of time, Tiamat, the Queen of Evil Dragons, slew a rival dragon god named Lernaea and cast her blood across the multiverse.
 Each drop that fell upon a world spawned a multi-headed hydra consumed by a hunger as great as the fallen god's hatred.
 Great champions are known to test their mettle against these fearsome creatures.